rohitcy/rohitcy.github.io/_posts/2018-04-17-why-and-how-to-use-executables.md

 <br>

-As mentioned in the screenshot in order to execute a particular executable you can click on it and you will be redirected to a screen like following, here you will be able to see the executable methods available and arguments it takes, you can provide respective arguments and click on execute and you're all set.
+As mentioned in the screenshot in order to execute a particular executable you can click on it and you will be redirected to a screen like following, here you will be able to see the executable methods available and arguments it takes, you can provide respective arguments and as per your need you can run the executable inline or async.

 <br>